Bears give up opener to Youngstown State in ninth, 7-5

 The same glitch continues to plague Baylor baseball.

-Despite a career-best start by fifth-year righty Blake Helton, the Bears dropped the opener to Youngstown State Friday night, giving up five runs in the top of the ninth inning for a 7-5 loss.
+Despite a career-best start by fifth-year right-hander Blake Helton, the Bears dropped the opener to Youngstown State Friday night at Baylor Ballpark, giving up five runs in the top of the ninth inning for a 7-5 loss.

 Getting ahead in the count with a first-pitch strike against every batter he faced except one, Helton posted a career-high 11 strikeouts over seven innings.
 It was the most by a Baylor pitcher since Paul Dickens fanned 12 against Kansas on March 30, 2019.
 Following a pair of less than stellar starts in his first two outings of the season, Helton noted that he felt he had more command in this start as well as more confidence in the defense playing behind him.